tatixs/Bootcamp/Readme.md

-#Self-study Bootcamp programing
+#Self-study Code Bootcamp

-This is a repository to storage all teste- hands ondone during a self-study code bootcamp.
+This is a repository to storage all teste/ hands-on done during bootcamp programing.

-For more informations, check contents, tutorials, how-to detailed in the link [tatixaviersouza.com.br](https://www.tatianaxavier.com)
+For more informations, check contents, tutorials, how-to detailed in the link [tatixavier.com.br](https://www.tatianaxavier.com)